neiljbrown/brighttalk-channel-reporting-api-client/readme.md

 The source code is made available under the [Apache License 2.0](http://en.wikipedia.org/wiki/Apache_License).

 ## Downloads
-A 'binary' distribution containing a pre-built copy of the API client is available for [download](https://github.com/neiljbrown), in tar.gz and zip formats.
+A 'binary' distribution of the API client is available for [download](https://github.com/neiljbrown/brighttalk-channel-reporting-api-client/releases) in both tar.gz and zip formats, for each release.
 The distribution includes a classses JAR, supporting source and javadoc JARs, and the necessary configuration files.

 The JAR files are _not_ currently published to a public repository.
 Support for this will be added in the future, with a view to streamlining your build process.